Amortized analysis: Dynamic array

 Consider a dynamic array that grows in size as more elements are added to it, such as ArrayList in Java or std::vector in C++.
 If we started out with a dynamic array of size 4, we could push 4 elements onto it, and each operation would take constant time.
-Yet pushing a fifth element onto that array would take longer as the array would have to create a new array of double the current size (8), copy the old elements onto the new array, and then add the new element.
-The next three push operations would similarly take constant time, and then the subsequent addition would require another slow doubling of the array size.
+Yet pushing a fifth element onto that array would take longer as the array would have to create a new array of a scaled size, copy the old elements onto the new array, then add the new element.
+The next few push operations would similarly take constant time, then the subsequent addition would require another slow scaling of the array size.

-In general, for an arbitrary number $n$ of pushes to an array of any initial size, the times for steps that double the array add in a geometric series to $O(n)$, while the constant times for each remaining push also add to $O(n)$.
+In general, for an arbitrary number $n$ of pushes to an array of any initial size, the times for steps that scale the array add in a geometric series to $O(n)$, while the constant times for each remaining push also add to $O(n)$.
 Therefore the average time per push operation is $O(n)/n = O(1)$.
 This reasoning can be formalized and generalized to more complicated data structures using amortized analysis.